gcmt/vessel.nvim/README.md

 ## Setup

+You can install the plugin with your favorite plugin manager.

-In order to create commands and potentially override any default option you can call the usual `setup` function by passing one single optional `table` as argument.
+In order to create commands and potentially override any default option, you can call the usual `setup` function by passing a single `table` argument.

 **Commands are not automatically created**.
-In order to create them, you need to set the `create_commands` option.
-As you can see, you can even decide the commands names.
+To create them you need to call the `setup` function and set the `create_commands` option.

 ```lua
 require("vessel").setup({ create_commands = true })